danhermes/book_factory/books/output_AI_Enh_12_26a/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 ## What's Being Enhanced?

+### What's Being Enhanced?

 In the busy world of Razorbeam and DriftLoaf, AI isn't just a buzzword hovering over employee coffee breaks; it's a transformative force reshaping how people work.
 Marva champions this shift, outlining four critical dimensions of enhancement: speed, clarity, creativity, and emotional range.
 But, as any seasoned AI user will tell you, enhancements come with their own set of challenges.

 **Notion AI** — An AI assistant built into the Notion workspace app.
 Users summon it within their notes and databases to draft content, summarize pages, brainstorm ideas, or extract action items from meeting notes.

 Imagine Miranda, the ever-distracted CEO at Razorbeam, who's decided to charge clients extra for "AI-enhanced deliverables."
 She proudly showcases a project where a chatbot generated a mountain of data for a client pitch.
-But when clients report that they can't decipher half of it, Miranda realizes the cost of AI may not always translate to clarity.
+But when clients report that they can't decipher half of it, Miranda realizes the cost of automation might not always translate to clarity.
 For her, AI is both a powerful ally and a chaotic prankster wrapped in an algorithm.

 To illustrate these dimensions, let's dive into some real-life scenarios unfolding in the office spaces of Razorbeam and DriftLoaf.